shrutiy14/-shrutiy14-.github.io-IngredenitsVsCalories-/README.md

 | 412 broccoli casserole | 40 | ['60-minutes-or-less', 'time-to-make', 'course', 'main-ingredient', 'preparation', 'side-dishes', 'vegetables', 'easy', 'beginner-cook', 'broccoli'] | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0] | 6 | ['frozen broccoli cuts', 'cream of chicken soup', 'sharp cheddar cheese', 'garlic powder', 'ground black pepper', 'salt', 'milk', 'soy sauce', 'french-fried onions'] | 9 | 768828.0 | 306168.0 | 2013-08-02 | 5.0 | 5.0 | 194.8 | [20.0, 6.0, 32.0, 22.0, 36.0, 3.0] | 20.0 | 6.0 | 32.0 | 22.0 | 36.0 | 3.0 | True |

 ## Univariate Analysis

+For our univariate analysis, we looked into the distribution of calories amongst recipes within our data frame.
+The present trend is that a large majority of all recipes lie within the 0-2500 calorie range.
 <iframe
   src="assets/univariate1.html"
   width="800"